L.A. Noire: Additional content

+The "Nicholson Electroplating" DLC was based on the 1947 explosion of the O'Connor Electro-Plating company.

-Rockstar announced it would release several pieces of downloadable content for L.A.
-Noire shortly following its release in May 2011; all content could be pre-purchased in the "Rockstar Pass", one of the first examples of a season pass in video games.
-Five cases were released as downloadable content, the first two also as pre-order bonuses: "The Naked City" on 31 May 2011, a Vice case inspired by the 1948 film of the same name; "A Slip of the Tongue" on 31 May 2011, a Traffic case focusing on motor vehicle theft; "Nicholson Electroplating" on 21 June 2011, an Arson case based on the 1947 explosion of the O'Connor Electro-Plating company; "Reefer Madness" on 12 July 2011, a Vice case surrounding illegal reefer operations; and "The Consul's Car" on 26 July 2011, a Traffic case originally exclusive to PlayStation 3.
-All in-game items initially available as pre-order content were also made available as part of the Rockstar Pass.
+Rockstar announced it would release several pieces of downloadable content (DLC) for L.A.
+Noire, available for pre-purchase with the "Rockstar Pass"—one of the first season passes in video games—which also included all in-game pre-order bonuses.
+Five cases were released as DLC: "The Naked City" and "A Slip of the Tongue" on 31 May (also as pre-order bonuses), a Vice case inspired by the 1948 film and a Traffic case about motor vehicle theft, respectively; "Nicholson Electroplating" on 21 June, an Arson case based on the O'Connor Plating Works disaster; "Reefer Madness" on 12 July, a Vice case about reefer operations; and "The Consul's Car" on 26 July, originally a PlayStation 3-exclusive Traffic case.

 Rockstar announced L.A.
-Noire: The Complete Edition for Windows in September 2011, containing all downloadable content and featuring some gameplay and technical enhancements; it was released on 8 November 2011 in North America, and on 11 November in Australia and Europe, followed by a release on PlayStation 3 and Xbox 360 on 15 November.
+Noire: The Complete Edition for Windows in September 2011, containing all DLC and featuring some gameplay and technical enhancements; it was released on 8 November in North America and 11 November in Australia and Europe, followed by a release on PlayStation 3 and Xbox 360 on 15 November.